cosmos72/hyperluminal-mem/README.md

 Forcing the same value that would be autodetected is fine and harmless.
 Also, the chosen type must be at least 32 bits wide, but there is no upper limit:
-Hyperluminal-MEM is designed to automatically support 64 bits systems, 128 bit systems, and anything else that will exist in the future.
+Hyperluminal-mem is designed to automatically support 64 bits systems, 128 bit systems, and anything else that will exist in the future.
 It even supports 'unusual' configurations where the size of `mem-word` is not a power of two (ever heard of 36-bit CPUs?).